 • You prioritize high interest rates and low fees to help your money grow faster.

 • You are comfortable accessing a partner network of ATMs vs. a bank’s own branded machines.

 • You are satisfied with seeking customer service via chat or phone.

 • You are confident managing your money without having a personal banker at your local branch.

 • You are digitally savvy enough to conduct transactions online; you also know not to use public WiFi or computers for banking business or else you’ll risk bank account fraud.

 Opening an Online Bank Account

 With online banking, you don’t have to wait until Monday morning to open a new account.
-You can just log on from your couch on a Sunday afternoon to open a new account, apply for a loan, or even refinance a loan.
+You can just log on from your couch on a Sunday afternoon to start a new account and otherwise manage your money.

 Technology is allowing financial companies to change the entire banking experience and improve it for customers.
 One of these new ways is by opening an online bank account with SoFi.
 With our Checking and Savings, you’ll earn an amazing APY and pay no account fees.

 How does online banking work?